 As a child, Marmorkuchen , made from this German Marble Cake Recipe, was a staple in our home.
-Chocolate and Vanilla swirled into a bundt (or Gugelhopf) pan.
+Chocolate and Vanilla swirled into a Bundt (or Gugelhopf) pan.
 Delicious, but not gooey like many cakes.
 It was the perfect treat for after school, or with a cup of coffee.
 And if you were a kid like me, you would always eat it in a specific order… first the vanilla part, then the chocolate part, then the icing.

 (One thing I did notice, American palates may find it a bit dry, and not very sweet.
 This is not a soft squishy cake with thick frosting.
 It’s more dense.
 I’ve never had a German complain, but they usually eat it with a cup of coffee.